msnabiel/Layoutlm-document-QA/README.md

-# Document QA with LayoutLM impira
+# Document QA with LayoutLM Impira

 This Streamlit application allows users to perform question answering on documents and images using the LayoutLM model.
 Users can upload a document or image file and ask specific questions related to the content.
 Additionally, prompt suggestions are available to help users formulate questions quickly.